-Due to the potential of encountering burials, the project area was defined not as the entire parcel.
-The landowner proposed, and SHPD concurred, that the project area be limited to the three locations where ground disturbance will occur during implementation of the new septic system project.
-These three locations comprising the project area total 0.66 ha (.163 ac.) within TMK: (1) 5-6-001:028 (Figure 2).
-The landowner and SHPD also concur that an archaeological inventory survey (AIS) will be conducted prior to any future proposed project involving ground disturbance within the parcel.
+Due to the potential of encountering burials, the landowner proposed, and SHPD concurred, that the project area be limited to the three locations where ground disturbance will occur during implementation of the new septic system project.
+These three locations comprising the project area total 0.066 ha (.163 ac.) within TMK: (1) 5-6-001:028 (Figure 2).
+An archaeological inventory survey (AIS) was completed for the three project locations prior to the archaeological monitoring, and there were no findings (McElroy 2016a).

 TMK: (1) 5-6-001:028 is a .4 ha (1 ac.) parcel owned by John D'Amato and Kristina Inn.
 This is a beachfront property, located approximately 200 m (.12 mi.) northwest of the Mālaekahana State Recreation Area.
 The property is bounded by the beach on the east, an unpaved road on the west, and private parcels on the north and south.
-The project area covers a total of .066 ha (.163 ac.) of TMK (1) 5-6-001:028 in three discontiguous areas (see Figure 2).
-The project area boundaries were developed in consultation with SHPD.